NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 ## Local State

-Depending on the application, it may be necessary to maintain local state.
+Depending on the application, it may be necessary to maintain the local state.
 For example, in the Projects application, the selected local filters, in this case, represented as Enumeration Facets, are stored in the local state.
 This allows the application to remember the selected filters when the user navigates away from the page and then returns.
 Persisting the state uses [Redux Toolkit] and [Redux Persist] to store the state in local storage.
 While the CoreState is managed by the portal core, the local state is managed by the application.
 Using a separate store for the local state allows the application to manage the state without having to worry about affecting the core state.

-The Portal core provides a number of functions to assist in creation and persisting the redux store and will create the handlers like AppState, AppDispatch, and AppSelector.
+The Portal core provides a number of functions to assist in the creation and persisting of the redux store and will create handlers such as AppState, AppDispatch, and AppSelector.
 The AppState is the type of the local state, the AppDispatch is the type of the dispatch function, and the AppSelector is the type of the selector function.

-An application can create all of the thm using the `createAppStore` function:
+An application can create all of the them using the `createAppStore` function:

 ```typescript
 import { createAppStore } from "@gff/core";